 - 15 halve pieces of dry roasted cashes

 Monday this week, my trainer introduced me to exercise bands.
 I had no clue there were so many exercises that can be done with it.
-As a plus, I have one at home already – gifted by my sister – and it’s so portable!
+As a plus, I have one at home already – gifted by my sister so very long ago– and it’s so portable!
 I can take it to the cruise even.
 Haha.
-So very light that it shouldn’t take that much space.
 I was sore the moment I finished eating lunch that day on the glutes area.
 Wow!

 Wednesday, I tried to replicate the exercises that my trainer showed me Monday with the band at home.
 I’m starting to love the easiness of it and I can tell this will be my go to for when I’m not in the gym.
-I also love how my trainer took charge and gave me nearly one whole hour where she’s right there teaching me the moves, and not just give me a list of exercises.
-Eventually, that will be the case; but, I need to learn how to do it properly first so I can do it on my own successfully.
+I also love how my trainer took charge and gave me nearly one whole hour where she’s right there teaching me the moves, and not just give me a list of exercises to figure out on my own.

 Thursday this week, I went to the gym with the hubby and worked without my trainer because we went to a different gym.
 I did pretty well on my own, felt comfortable along side the more seasoned gym veterans.
 It’s nice to see their progress too and how they use each machine so I can mimic it for next time.
 Note: not all weight machine users use the machine(s) properly.
 When in doubt, ask a trainer on duty that day.
 There were different set of machines at this gym than what I’m used to but I did 3 sets of 15 at 30 lb. for each machine.
 I think I may have to increase the weight next time to continue with 10 count per set.